mrbusche/backseatfan.com/_posts/2010-02-22-jason-pierre-paul-doing-back-flips.md

   </p>

   <p>
     Jason Pierre Paul is a DE for South Florida and is estimated to go roughly Mid 1st Round in the 2010 NFL Draft.
-For someone who is 5 foot tall gymnast, 14 back flips in a row might be just &#8220;kind of cool&#8221;.
+For someone who is 5 foot tall gymnast, 14 back flips in a row might be just "kind of cool".
 But This is impressive, this guy is 6'6 ~260lbs, he is a beast.
   </p>

   <p>